linkedin/li-apache-kafka-clients/README.md

 ```
 If `large.message.enabled=true`, `LiKafkaProducerImpl` will split the messages whose serialized size is greater than `max.message.segment.bytes` into multiple `LargeMessageSegment`, serialize each `LargeMessageSegment` with the specified `segment.serializer` and send the serialized segments to Kafka brokers.

 * When `large.message.enabled=false` or a message is a normal sized message, `LiKafkaProducerImpl` will still send the message as a single-segment message.
 This is to make sure that the consumers will always be able to deserialize the messages regardless of the producer settings.
+However, with a custom `segment.serializer` users are able to use any wire protocols for the large message segments, including sending a normal-sized message without wrapping it with a large message segment.

 * `LiKafkaProducerImpl` reuses `max.message.segment.bytes` as the threshold of large message.
 Users are expected to leave some headroom for the segment header and message headers (e.g. 50 KB).